About sleep problems in autistic children and teenagers

 - have their evening meal at a time that lets them go to bed feeling not too hungry but not too full

-- avoid caffeine and excitement in the evening
+- avoid caffeine and excitement after 3 pm

-- avoid long and late daytime naps for children aged over five years.
+- avoid long and late daytime naps for children aged over 5 years.

 Sleep problems often start to get better after 2-3 nights of changing your child’s bedtime and daytime habits.
 But for some children it can take 2-4 weeks.
 If you don’t see any improvement, it’s best to see your GP in case there’s a medical or other problem.
 You might be referred to a paediatrician, psychologist or other health professional experienced in treating children’s sleep.